Denis112500/gpt-from-scratch/README.md

 # gpt-from-scratch

-Building a GPT-style transformer from scratch in PyTorch, following Andrej Karpathy's [Neural Networks: Zero to Hero](https://karpathy.ai/zero-to-hero.html) series.
+Building a GPT-style transformer from scratch in PyTorch.

 The goal isn't to produce a production model it's to understand every piece of the architecture before using it for serious work.